rrrl8523690/stone/README.md

-# the interpreter of a stone-like language
+# An interpreter of a stone-like language